bkumar2018/git-cmds/README.md

 # git-cmds
-This repo is for all the commands from git
+This repo is for all the commonly used Git commands

 echo "# git-cmds" >> README.md